 Why trade forex?

-The forex market is unique due to its
+The Fx market is unique due to its

 - Huge trading volume, representing the largest asset class in the world leading to high liquidity